for the pleasure of Allah

 Challenges:

-• Long waiting times
+• Long waiting times for consultations and treatments

-• Limited specialized services
+• Limited access to specialised medical services

-• Mental health support gaps
+• Gaps in mental health support

 Physical Environment